 10. Avoid Colliding With A Boat:

-Always carry a marker buoy with you.
+Always carry a marker buoy with you for avoid colliding with a boat.
 Plan your ascent as close to your boat as possible.
 When you do your safety stop, be sure that you are at the recommended depth.

 If you don’t control your depth and buoyancy properly then you face the risk of doing your safety stop at propeller depth.